INTELLIGENT FLEET MANAGEMENT IN FORKLIFTS

 Fleet management in a fleet of forklifts does not seem to be justified at first glance, since the question that always arises is: And why geolocate a machine that works indoors or in an enclosed enclosure?
 If we stick with that, it may not be justified.
 But what if we could capture a lot more machine data to help us make better decisions and increase your business return of investment?
-For example, through intelligent fleet management, we can:
+An example would be water in the electrolyte of a traction battery.
+Through intelligent fleet management, we can also:

 1. Reduce costs